Major Project I

 Fig. 2.8 My Interview Transcripts, Week 3

-8) User Research - Affinity Diagram
+8) Affinity Diagram

 Another part of the analysis was creating an Affinity Diagram.
 We did the Affinity Diagram for both our survey and interview.
 At first, we were quite confused about what to do for the diagram, but then we realized it was what we learned from our Minor Project last semester.